Sah2Sah2/Lab2-AdminCloud_BicepInfrastructure/README.md

 ```

 ## Screenshots

+> Note: All resources were deployed temporarily to demonstrate functionality.
+Screenshots are provided as proof since resources were deleted immediately after deployment to avoid costs.

 - Screenshot of my RG showing all resources for dev, test, and prod
 ![Dev Resources]()
 ![Test Resources]()